 So long as resources are unlimited, we get this linear-ish edge growth plus locally exponential in-fill growth,

 But then limitations kick in.
 Assume there is a substratum of limited environmental resources which unlimited growth will use up, along with a substratum of renewable resources, renewing at a lower rate.
 For example fixed nitrogen in the soil, etc. The rate of usage is proportional to the population, each member raping the land equally.
-When that locally exponential growth crosses a certain line, having eaten up the limited resource, population then falls off a cliff and mass death returns the population to the sustainable density supported by the renewal rate of the renewable resource.
+When that locally exponential growth crosses a certain line, having eaten up the limited resource, population then falls off a cliff and mass death returns the population to the sustainable density supported by the renewal rate of the renewable resource, which might be zero.
 If the species can mine the resource here and send it there, the locality of this effect is reduced, but on a global scale the effect remains, if the resource is unrenewable.

 Infra-species density limitations also kick in at some point.
 Parents may have more children on the frontier than in a metropolis, by whatever mechanism, which may be unrelated to environmental resource constraints.
 Competition could induce shutdown, if there were a genetically shared submission algorithm whereby between two conspecifics when one detects it is losing the race it may be designed to quit competing early so that at least the other has a stronger chance of survival, thus an improved chance for the species.
 Trees need light, and may win when taller than the next one, and trigger a mechanism that leads to old-growth forest, giant trees comfortably spaced.